miyako/4d-example-reranker/README.md

 }
 ```

 Some reranker models are repurposed causal LLMs; they take the same input as encoders but the interenal architechture is a decoder designed to output logits.
-The models are large and computationally heavy.
+These models have a large context window but large in size and computationally expensive.

 ## Example